 Dick Wick Hall was often compared to Will Rogers.
 We owe a lot to the late Frances D. Nutt who, after years of hard work, published An Arizona Alibi: The Desert Humor of Dick Wick Hall, Sr. — Arizona’s First Famous Humorist in 1990.
 The Foreword by Barry Goldwater (1909-1998) reveals that he was a big Dick Wick Hall fan.
 Like the Halls, Senator Goldwater’s family made the trip from Arizona to California every summer when he was a child “to get away from the heat of Phoenix and the desert.”
 He remembered stopping in Salome.
 “There will never be another Dick Wick Hall unless another community finds a need for one, ” he wrote, “and then they are going to have to invent him.”

-And, in honor of Arizona’s Centennial, I published The Laughing Desert a replica of the 1925-1926 syndicated Salome Sun with a Foreword by the beloved Arizona State Historian Marshall Trimble.
+And, in honor of Arizona’s Centennial in 2012, we published The Laughing Desert a replica of the 1925-1926 syndicated Salome Sun with a Foreword by the beloved Arizona State Historian Marshall Trimble.
 It’s available on Amazon.
-Those of you about to enjoy pit-roasted barbecued pork and dancing under the stars in Salome can also buy the book from Linda Darland at Harcuvar Office Worx.